Lakehouse Job History

 - Waiting for resources: The job may be waiting for resource allocation.
 Please check the resource usage.
 If necessary, please submit a ticket for assistance.

-- Slow data reading speed: The job may be executing slowly due to slow data reading speed.
+- Slow data reading speed: The job may be executing slowly due to slow data reading.
 Please check the data storage and reading strategy.
 If necessary, optimize the data storage structure or adjust the reading strategy.

 Viewing Execution Plan and Operator Details

-During the execution phase, you can click on the executing operator to query specific steps and strategies.
-For example, moving the mouse over a specific operator can correspond to the specific operator executed in the SQL.
+During the execution phase, you can click on a specific operator to query its execution steps and strategies.
+For example, moving the mouse over a specific operator will highlight the corresponding operator in the SQL.
 This helps you identify which specific operator is causing the job to run slowly.